alexalexyang/nate2fe/README.md

 # Todo

-- Remake: layout, profile, settings
+- Remake: profile, settings
 - Match people if they like at least 5 of the same movies
-- Make new yes/no buttons

 - Auth CRUD

   - Remember to set up which Auth0 tenant to add user to and delete from.
   - Delete is in [hooks](https://manage.auth0.com/dashboard/eu/alexalexyang/hooks).

+- Research Calibre for books
+- Maybe add academic papers?
+- Add food.
+Take photos, tag them, upload to backblaze.
+Collaborate with influencers to get photos of diverse cuisine.

 - invite-form.tsx:
   - render invited and alreadyInvited